How to Succeed in College as a Working Student

 I research many online sites and there are some very good ones that are interactive.
 The old stand by, Cliffs Notes has been around for many years.
 Parents used and trusted them so now they are better than ever with an interactive site that can help you study in almost nay subject.

 Another newer site is SparkNotes.
 They are a cross between a social network site and an actual study sites that has a modern day interpretation of the old classics such as No Fear Shakespeare and No Fear Literature.
-Read more about these sites here.
+Shmoops is another site I recently discovered while tutoring a student.

 Demand of Time